paulklemm/cohort-subgroup/Documentation.md

 File system
 ===========

-###index.html
-This is the default web page that is displayed when entering the URL.
-It is used to structure the interface by arranging the individual components within a grid layout.
-The components themselves are stored externally in directives (to be found in app/directives) and are just called within the index file.

-###app.js
-TODO
-- is executed at the beginning
-- load initial data: the proband dataset, the list of attributes including details and type, the list of attributes sorted into categories
-- initialize the list of subgroups for filtering with the complete dataset as well as set the initially selected subgroup to this group
-- set a list of attributes containing the distribution and type for each attribute
-- controller for displaying context information according to selected attribute

 ###app
 This folder contains the directives and services that control the data management as well as the individual components.